 On March 24, 1997, the Ohio Supreme Court rendered a decision declaring certain portions of the Ohio school funding plan unconstitutional.
-The Court stayed the effect of its ruling for one year to allow the State's legislature to design a plan to remedy the perceived defects in that system.
-Declared unconstitutional was the State's "school foundation program", which provides significant amounts of monetary support to this District.
-During the fiscal year ended June 30, 1999, the District received \$3,083,071 of total school foundation support.
+The Court stayed the effect of its ruling for one year to allow the State's legislature to design a plan to remedy the defects in that system.
+Declared unconstitutional was the State's "school foundation program", which provides of monetary support to this District.
+During the fiscal year ended June 30, 2000, the District received \$3,480,915 of school foundation support for it's general fund.

-Since the Supreme Court ruling, numerous pieces of legislation have been passed by the State legislature in an attempt to address the issues identified by the Court.
-The Court of Common Pleas in Perry County has reviewed the new laws and, in a decision issued on February 26, 1999, determined they are not sufficiently responsive to the constitutional issues raised under the "thorough and efficient" clause of the Ohio Constitution.

-The State has appealed the decision made by the Court of Common Pleas to the Ohio Supreme Court.
-As of June 30, 1999, the Ohio Supreme Court has not rendered an opinion on this issue.
-The decision of the Court of Common Pleas in Perry County has been stayed by the Ohio Supreme Court, and, as such, school districts are still operating under the laws that the Common Pleas Court declared unconstitutional.
+Since the Supreme Court ruling, numerous pieces of legislation have been passed by the State General Assembly in an attempt to address the issues identified by the Court.
+The Court of Common Pleas in Perry County reviewed the new laws and, in a decision issued on February 26, 1999, determined they are not sufficiently responsive to the constitutional issues raised under the "thorough and efficient" clause of the Ohio Constitution.
+The State appealed the decision made by the Court of Common Pleas to the Ohio Supreme Court.
+On May 11, 2000, the Ohio Supreme Court rendered an opinion on this issue.
+The Court concluded, "...the mandate of the (Ohio) Constitution has not been fulfilled."
+The Court's majority recognized efforts by the Ohio General Assembly taken in response to the Court's March 24, 1997, decision, however, it found seven "...major areas warrant further attention, study, and development by the General Assembly...," including the State's reliance on local property tax funding, the state's basic aid formula, the school foundation program, as discussed above, the mechanism for, and adequacy of, funding for school facilities, and the existence of the State's School Solvency Assistance Fund, which the Court found took the place of the unconstitutional emergency school loan assistance program.

+The Court decided to maintain jurisdiction over these issues and continued the case at least until June 15, 2001.
 As of the date of these financial statements, the District is unable to determine what effect, if any, this ongoing litigation will have on its future State funding under this program and on its financial operations.

-NOTES TO GENERAL PURPOSE FINANCIAL STATEMENTS FOR THE YEAR ENDED JUNE 30, 1999
+NOTES TO GENERAL PURPOSE FINANCIAL STATEMENTS FOR THE YEAR ENDED JUNE 30, 2000 (Continued)